MurrTuck/interview-Qs/interviewQuestions.md

     * CSS selectors are used to "find" (or select) the HTML elements you want to style.
     * We can break up the CSS selectors into five categories:
         * Simple selectors (select elements based on name, id, class)
+        * Combinator selectors (select elements based on a specific relationship between them)
+        * Pseudo-class selectors (select elements based on certain state)
+        * Pseudo-elements selectors (select and style a part of an element)
+        * Attribute selectors (select elements based on an attribute or attribute value)

+#### CSS element Selector Examples
 ```
 p {
   text-align: center;